 The Mediterranean Wetlands Committee (MedWet/Com)

 The Mediterranean Wetlands Committee convenes every 1.5 years and reviews the work undertaken by MedWet, creates new strategic priorities and work plans, advises the Ramsar Convention on issues related to Mediterranean wetlands and approves the financial budget.
-The 10th Mediterranean Wetlands Committee meeting will be held in Corsica, France, in June 2010.
+The 10th Mediterranean Wetlands Committee meeting was held in Corsica, France, in June 2010.
 All the proceedings from the Mediterranean Wetlands Committee meetings are available.